LordNoteworthy/software-engineering-notes/Clean-Architecture.md

 - Consider a component near (1, 1).
 This location is undesirable because it is maximally abstract, yet has no dependents.
 - :-1: Such components are useless.
 - :arrow_forward: An example of that are leftover abstract classes that no one ever implemented.
 We find them in systems from time to time, sitting in the code base, unused.

+## Chapter 15 What Is Architecture?

+- The architecture of a software system is the shape given to that system by those who build it.
+The form of that shape is in the division of that system into components, the arrangement of those components, and the ways in which those components communicate with each other.
+- :+1: Good architecture makes the system easy to **understand**, easy to **develop**, easy to **maintain**, and easy to **deploy**.
+The ultimate goal is to minimize the lifetime **cost** of the system and to maximize programmer **productivity**.

+### Development

+- ‼️ A software system that is hard to develop is not likely to have a long and healthy lifetime.
+So the architecture of a system should make that system easy to develop, for the team(s) who develop it.

+### Deployment

+- ‼️ Unfortunately, deployment strategy is seldom considered during initial development.
+This leads to architectures that may make the system easy to develop, but leave it very difficult to deploy.

+### Operation

+- 🛸 The fact that **hardware is cheap** and **people are expensive** means that architectures that impede operation are not as costly as architectures that impede development, deployment, and maintenance.

+### Maintenance

+- ‼️ Of all the aspects of a software system, **maintenance** is the most **costly**.
+The never-ending parade of new features and the inevitable trail of defects and corrections consume vast amounts of human resources.
+- The primary cost of maintenance is in **spelunking** and risk.
+Spelunking is the cost of digging through the existing software, trying to determine the best place and the best strategy to add a new feature or to repair a defect.
+While making such changes, the likelihood of creating inadvertent defects is always there, adding to the cost of risk.

+### Keeping Options Open

+- The way you keep software soft is to **leave as many options open as possible**, for as long as possible.
+What are the options that we need to leave open? ▶️ They are the details that don’t matter.
+All software systems can be decomposed into two major elements: **policy** and **details**.
+ - The policy element embodies all the business rules and procedures.
+The policy is where the true value of the system lives.
+ - The details are those things that are necessary to enable humans, other systems, and programmers to communicate with the policy, but that do not impact the behavior of the policy at all.
+They include IO devices, databases, web systems, servers, frameworks, communication protocols, and so forth.
+- The goal of the architect is to create a shape for the system that recognizes policy as the most essential element of the system while **making the details irrelevant to that policy**.
+This allows decisions about those details to be delayed and deferred.
+The longer you wait to make those decisions, the more information you have with which to make them properly.
+- The longer you leave options open, the more experiments you can run, the more things you can try, and the more information you will have when you reach the point at which those decisions can no longer be deferred.